What is Inventory Planning? Definition, Benefits, Challenges, & Tips

 The advantages of the just-in-time inventory method are as follows:

-• Inventory should have low obsolescence, as the high inventory turnover rate prevents items from remaining in stock and becoming outdated.
+• Inventory should have low obsolescence, as a high inventory turnover rate prevents items from remaining in stock and becoming outdated.

-• It is easier to cease production of a particular type of product due to very short production runs and switch to another product to meet changes in customer demand.
+• Easier to cease production of a particular type of product and switch to another product to meet changes in customer demand.

 • Low holding costs due to very low inventory levels.